How satisfied are you with your job?

 (Gallup)

 Almost 40% of workers admit they would be willing to quit their job if they were offered a role that enabled them to work remotely, cementing flexibility as one of the most important factors associated with job satisfaction.
+In that regard, careers with the most remote jobs include marketing, project management, accounting and finance, human resources, and tech jobs.

 (Allen Associates)